Workout for Building Monstrous Traps

 You may incorporate face pulls with the idea of rear delts, but they also hit the trapezius muscles.
 Adjust the cable pulley height to your shoulder level and use a rope attachment.
 At the contraction point, your hands should be close to your shoulders and you should focus on flexing your shoulder blades.

 For the trap raises, lie chest-down on an incline bench with a dumbbell in each hand.
 Retract your traps and raise your arms without bending your elbows so that your arms are parallel to the floor.
 Return to the starting position and repeat with a strict form.

 Dumbbell Shrugs – 3 Sets 20-15-12 Reps

-Shrugs are a staple in a traps workout.
+An absolute classic of a movement.
+Shrugs are a staple in a workout where you want to hit and build your traps; they are simple and effective.
 Although shrugs are one of the easiest exercises to perform, most people screw them up by bringing in their inflated egos and lifting weights which are too heavy for them.